 First registered: 3rd January, 1964

-The Humber Sceptre was the family man’s sports car of the ’60s.
-This one is powered by a 1600cc engine which runs superbly, helping it keep up with modern traffic, and the car has a solid but nimble feel to it, a great car to drive or to display.
+The Humber Sceptre was the family man’s sports car of the 1960s.
+The 1600cc engine runs superbly, and helps the car keep up with modern traffic.
+It has a solid but responsive feel to it.

 The original owner, a Mr. Kosky of Harefield, Middlesex, sold the car to its second owner in 1976, who then held on to the car for nearly 40 years.
-The fact that the car still has its original air filter box suggests a well looked-after car; the original boxes are rarely found on Humber Sceptres nowadays as they have usually rotted away.
-This particular Humber Sceptre is one of the rarer models, being a very early version distinguished by its filler neck located close to the rear window, as opposed to later models which had a chrome cap set further back into the rear wing.
+This particular Humber Sceptre is one of the rarer models, a very early version distinguishable by the position of fuel filler neck.

-Our 55-year-old Sceptre has clearly been well maintained, and the close-ups of the valances show the impressive condition of its paintwork, with the arches, sills and front wings all free of rust.
+This Sceptre has clearly been well maintained, and the close-ups of the valances emphasise the impressive condition of the paintwork, with the arches, sills and front wings all completely rust-free.

-The interior is also in outstanding condition with freshly fitted carpets to complement the stunning exterior.
+The interior is also in outstanding condition, with freshly fitted carpets.

-Mark 1 Humber Sceptres have become a very desirable classic car and rarely come onto the market nowadays, with prices steadily rising.
-They are selling for as much as £12,000.
-This well-preserved specimen is priced at a very reasonable £7,995 for a quick sale.
+Mark 1 Humber Sceptres have become a very desirable classic car and rarely come up for sale nowadays, with prices steadily rising.
+This well-preserved example is priced at a very reasonable £7,495.